hectorm/hblock/README.md

 ## Disclaimer
 - **Read the script** to make sure it is what you need.
 - This script, by default, replaces the `/etc/hosts` file of your system.
 I am not responsible for any damage or loss, always make backups.

-## I hear those things are awfully loud...
-It glides as softly as a cloud.

 ## License
 See the [license](LICENSE) file.